hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Authentication and Player Profile/Updating Player Records.md

 ## Change Details Request

-This example shows an event which takes a string input and sets it as the player's new *userName* using the *ChangeUserDetailsRequest* and outputs the response as scriptData.
+This example shows an Event which takes a string input and sets it as the player's new *userName* using the *ChangeUserDetailsRequest* and outputs the response as scriptData.

 ```